Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README-incremental-instructions.md

 ## Learn more

-- Learn how [Microsoft.Identity.Web](../../Microsoft.Identity.Web) works, in particular hooks-up to the ASP.NET Core ODIC events
+- Learn how [Microsoft.Identity.Web](../../Microsoft.Identity.Web) works, in particular hooks-up to the ASP.NET Core OIDC events
 - [Use HttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) used by the Graph custom service